Tuesday, March 26, 2024

 • I agree with the everything in the above statement until the last part: "always with a strong sense of tonality due to the absence of chromatics.

-• Wait… what?
-If you play a random series of pointillistic white notes, or white note clusters, on piano, will it necessarily result in music with a "strong sense of tonality?"
+2. If you play a random series of pointillistic white notes or white note clusters on piano, will it necessarily result in music with a "strong sense of tonality?"
 Tonality isn't just about the notes used in a passage of music; it's about the way those notes are used.
-The only way for music to have a "strong sense of tonality" is for it to be tonal.
+The only way for music to have a "strong sense of tonality" is for it to be tonal, which usually includes chromaticism.

 • In Slonminky's 1947 edition of his Music Since 1900 he suggested that pandiatonicism can be considered to be "a diatonic counterpart of Arnold Schoenberg's twelve-tone technique, whereby melodies may be made up of seven different notes of the diatonic scale, and then be inverted, retrograded, or both.
 According to this system, "strict pandiatonic counterpoint" may use progressions of seven different notes in each voice, with no vertical duplication" ("Pandiatonicism," in Wikipedia, the Free Encyclopedia.
 Retrieved 21 Jan, 2024).

-• This is another interesting compositional idea that might be fun to try, but I would suggest that almost no works that get cited as examples of pandiatonicism have this quality.
+• This is an interesting compositional idea that might be fun to try, but I would suggest that almost no works that get cited as examples of pandiatonicism have this quality.

 Here is my suggestion for composition students: I encourage you to try writing something that can be considered pandiatonic if the idea interests you.